 Harmful Effects of Cocaine

-Cocaine can harm the body in many ways and lead to health problems such as:
+Cocaine can harm the body in many ways and lead to:

 - Appetite decrease and weight loss

-- Heart problems, such as fast heart rate, irregular heartbeat, increased blood pressure
+- Heart problems, such as fast heart rate, irregular heartbeat, increased blood pressure, and heart attacks

 - High body temperature and skin flushing

-- Mood and emotional problems, such as aggressive or violent behavior
+- Anxiety, mood and emotional problems, aggressive or violent behavior, and hallucinations

 - Sleep problems